 Confetti Squares

 Can you make these peanut butter butterscotch chips treats gluten-free?

 Nearly all marshmallow brands are gluten-free, including Kraft, Savion and Doumak, but check the label to make sure.
-Hershey’s butterscotch chips are gluten-free, as are Baker’s Corner.
+Hershey’s butterscotch chips are gluten-free, as are some other brands, which would work in the butterscotch squares.

+Confetti Squares